MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-ita-fatturapa-get-started.md

     ![Selecting Service Certificates in IIS Manager.](media/e-invoicing-ita-fatturapa-get-started-proxy-cert-1.png)

 5. Open the menu, and select **Import**.
-6. In the **Import Certificate** dialog box, in the **Certificate file (.pfx)** field, specify the path of the .pfx file for the proxy server certificate (usually it is generated while user performs registration of the SDICoop service channel and has the following name: sdiproxy.com.pfx, where sdiproxy.com is a DNS assigned to the proxy VM).
+6. In the **Import Certificate** dialog box, in the **Certificate file (.pfx)** field, specify the path of the .pfx file for the proxy server certificate.
+Usually, the file is generated while you perform the registration of the SDICoop service channel and the file has the following name: sdiproxy.com.pfx, where sdiproxy.com is a DNS assigned to the proxy VM.

     ![Specifying the proxy service certificate file.](media/e-invoicing-ita-fatturapa-get-started-proxy-cert-2.png)